egXcoder/Study-Repository/php/laravel/architecture/auth/passport/readme.md

 A grant type in OAuth2 defines how the client obtains an access token

-- Password Grant: App Exchange email and password to access token ..
-Legacy and discouraged [Explained here](./passport/password_grant.md)
+- Password Grant: Legacy and discouraged ..
+Exchange email and password to access token ..
+[Explained here](password_grant.md)
-- Client Credentials Grant: Internal Server-to-server [Explained here](./passport/client_credentials.md)
+- Client Credentials Grant: Internal System to System (no user included) [Explained here](client_credentials.md)
-- Authorization Code Grant: api requests on behalf of a user [Explained here](./passport/authorization_code.md)
+- Authorization Code Grant: requests on behalf of a user [Explained here](authorization_code.md)
-- Authorization Code with PKCE: More security for authorization code for SPA and Mobile [Explained here](./passport/authorization_code_with_pkce.md)
+- Authorization Code with PKCE: More security for authorization code for SPA and Mobile [Explained here](authorization_code_with_pkce.md)
 - Refresh Token Grant: client refresh an expired access token without re-authenticating the user.
 Usually accompanies authorization code flow.